hewigovens/aya-devcontainer/README.md

 Aya is an eBPF library for Rust, from `Environment` section on [aya-rs/book](https://aya-rs.dev/book/start/development/), `bpf-linker` only works on `linux x86_64 system`

-To simplify the dev env setup, we can use [Devcontainer](https://containers.dev/) to build and run eBPF program in Rust.
+To simplify the development environment setup, we can use [Devcontainer](https://containers.dev/) to build and run eBPF program in Rust.

 for more details, please take a look at `devcontainer.json` and `Dockerfile`.